 I have regular communication with parents and I like to ensure that a good working relationship is nurtured.
-We share information verbally and through use of Orbit, an online learning journal platform which is really flexible and allows parents to contribute by uploading photos and notes about any activities etc. their child has done.
+We share information verbally and through use of the online learning journey platform.
 This can be shared with other settings too, if a child also attends a nursery for example.
 I'm happy to meet with a child's keyperson or reception teacher if needed, to share information about a child's progress.
 I continually observe the child's development when in my care and relate it to the EYFS and their stage within it.
 I note next steps in their learning which I promote further.
-From the termly reports I write on each child, I can assess where a child is in their development and learning, and respond accordingly.
-I am keen to further my own learning in order to support children, and will attend regular CPD trainings.
-Additionally, I think that a positive environment and relationships are key to supporting children's learning and development.
-Children thrive on praise and encouragement.
-I try to maintain a well planned environment and this, combined with interested and encouraging parents and teachers who have time to give individual attention to the unique child, leads to children who are enthusiastic and open to learn.
-I foster positive relationships with the children and parents, and try to practise clear communication which builds trust..
-For more information on positive relationships, please see my website www.naturebuds.co.uk

 - Links we have to other agencies

-I have access to SENCO Pippa Pyrah if needed for support and advice.
-As mentioned I'm on the committee for the Ark nursery and have access to all the early years staff there.
+I have access to my local SENCO if needed for support and advice.
 I'm in regular contact with other childminders in the area and we meet for outings or playdates.

 - How we support children transferring to school

-I work with Pendeen Primary school.
 In order to prepare a child for school I think it's a good idea to share the learning journal (with parent permission) with the new teacher so they know as much about a child as possible.
-Therefore I offer to meet with the teacher to ensure we're working together to support the child.
+If needed, I can meet with the teacher to ensure we're working together to support the child.
 This can help identify any additional learning or well-being needs a child may have.
-I offer to meet the relevant teacher/s once per term.

 Learning and development